BMO Family Office

 Also, poor health was associated with a reduction of more than $200,000 in household net worth over a 16 year period.8 One reason could be that declining health leads to more doctor visits, which can mean lower productivity and less career advancement, resulting in lower earnings and higher debt levels.
 This is wealth that you could have used to support your lifestyle or passed down to your family or community.

 Who do you trust to manage your finances if you become incapacitated?
 Have you told anyone how you would want your affairs managed?
 Powers of Attorney (POA) are documents that appoint someone to make decisions on your behalf if you are unable to do so.
-There are three types of POA that may be in place: Durable POA, Financial POA and Health Care POA.
-A Durable POA generally gives broad powers to the named agent, including financial and health powers.
+There are two types of POA that may be in place: Financial POA and Health Care POA.
 A Financial POA designates someone to make specific financial decisions, while a Health Care POA names an agent to make health care decisions and can provide direction around your wishes for your care.

 The powers can be as broad as you decide and can cover many aspects of your personal and financial life.
 For example, you can name an agent to: